a Subpoena Online

 / Pittsfield Area:

-take the deposition.
-Normally, you would ask the court to appoint the
+Normally, you would ask the Court to appoint the deposition service

-deposition service company you chose in step one to take the deposition
+company you chose in step one to take the deposition of the witness

-of the witness residing in Massachusetts.
-The person or company
+residing in Massachusetts.
+The person or company appointed is

 The commission should authorize a notary public to issue the subpoena.